skypilot-org/skypilot/docs/source/reference/faq.rst

     ln -s /tmp/tmp.txt ~/code-repo/

-How to set up W&B in my cloud VMs?
+How to make Sky clusters use my Weights & Biases credentials?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Install the wandb library on your laptop and login to your account.
+Install the wandb library on your laptop and login to your account via `wandb login`.
 Then, add the following lines in your task yaml file:

 .. code-block:: yaml